 \subsection{Performance}

 Finally, we perform a test to better characterise the accuracy of the new method.
 The problem chosen for the test was the one already seen in \cref{subsec:scalar}.
 A series of 50 Monte Carlo simulations, each with 1,000 trajectories sampled, was run on the system, for a total of 50,000 trajectories.
-The time step used was 0.001 for 10,000 steps.
 The results were used to compute an average trajectory $S_{mc}(t)$ as well as a standard deviation $\sigma_{mc}(t)$ to characterise its error interval around the correct solution.
 For the Dyson equation algorithm, a number of time steps ranging from 0.1 to 0.001 were used, varying the number of steps proportionally in order to match the interval.
 The results were then compared with the reference solution to compute a mean relative error

-, where the sum is carried over all $t_i$ for which $S_{dy}$ was computed. \Cref{fig:bmark} shows a plot of the MRE as a function of the run time of the simulation for different values of $\nu$.
+where the sum is carried over all $t_i$ for which $S_{dy}$ was computed. \Cref{fig:bmark} shows a plot of the MRE as a function of the run time of the simulation for different values of $\nu$.
 As it can be seen, the error quickly converges for small enough time steps (corresponding to more computationally expensive simulations) to a value on average within one standard deviation from the reference calculation.
 The slowest convergence is observed for $\nu >> 1$; this is likely due to the fact that for high motional frequencies the sampling needs to be far more granular in order to correctly evaluate the integral.
-However, this is not much of a concern, not least because in practice the fast limit for such problems as the ones solved here can be always easily retrieved analytically by simple averaging, whereas it's the intermediate regime, when $\nu \sim 1$, that tends to be intractable by simple approximations.
+However, this is not much of a concern, not least because in practice the fast limit for such problems as the ones solved here can be always easily retrieved analytically by simple averaging, whereas the intermediate regime, when $\nu \sim 1$, is the one that tends to be intractable by simple approximations.